kellynlee/C4CODataSampleCode/README.md

     - The message will be pushed to Agent Server and then be forwarded to the user.
 Agent Server will use SMA ID to get the associated ticket, and then use the 'BuyerMainContactPartyID' property as contact ID to query SMUP and then send message to the SMUP.(This process is to prevent if ticket changes contact person, which means after changing, the new SMUP will recieve the notification about the ticket instead of the old one).
 5. Users enter Ticket Detail Page and click 'InteractionLog' tab.
     - Agent Server will get all child SocialMediaActivity bounded in the root SocialMediaActivity and respond to WeChat.
+6. If there is survet workflow rules relates to the ticket, once the rule has excuted.
+    - Agent Server will revcieve the formatted JSON data and send a text notification includes survey message and survey link to user.

 ### 2. Development List
 - Development of Agent Server